HelmholtzAI-Consultants-Munich/Echo2Pheno/Module I/README.md

 **Example run**
 ```
-python end2end_framework.py -i home/datasets/cardioMice/30516265.dcm -m 40 -o 30516265
+python run4single.py -i /datasets/lineA/30516265.dcm -m 40 -o 30516265
 ```

 ## Running for an entire experiment

-If you wish to run the automatic feature estimation framework for multiple mice then you can run the ```run4all.py``` script.
-This will recursively call the ```end2end_framework.py```.
-The arguments of this script are the similar to those of the ```end2end_framework.py``` with the difference that the -i argument should take the path to the directory containing the dicom files from which we wish to extract features.
+If you wish to run the automatic feature estimation framework for multiple mice then you can run the ```run4line.py``` script.
+This will recursively call the ```run4single.py```.
+The arguments of this script are similar to those of ```run4single.py``` with the difference that the -i argument should take the path to the directory containing the dicom files from which we wish to extract features.

 **Example run**
 ```
-python run4all.py -i home/datasets/cardioMice/ -m 40 -w all
+python run4all.py -i datasets/lineA -m 40 -w all
 ```

 ## Results
-Example of figures and images created and saved when running ```end2end_framework.py```.

-Below you can see the echocardiogram concatenated into one long array.
-Above it, a color diagram showing the sigmoid output of the classification network in regions of the image.
-Here the sigmoid output is the output of the network before it is rounded to 0 or 1 (good or bad acquisition) which may also gives us an idea of the uncertainty of the prediction.
-The heatmap on the right of the image maps the colors to a sigmoid value.
+An example of the outputs produced by Module I can be seen in the figure below.
+Subfigure A shows the entire echocardiogram concatenated into one long array.
+Above it, a color diagram shows the sigmoid output of the classification network in regions of the image (which is then classified into high and low quality with a threshold of 0.5).
+This output may also give us an idea of the uncertainty of the prediction.
+The heatmap on the left of the image maps the colors to the probability.

 ![image](https://github.com/HelmholtzAI-Consultants-Munich/Echo2Pheno/blob/master/Module%20I/ModuleI_results_example.png)

-In the two plots below we see the left ventricle volume in systole over time (left) and the left ventricle inner diameter in systole over time (right).
-The quality of acquisition (in this case good or bad) in regions of the acquisition is shown in both plots.
-Next, we show the same features but for diastole not systole.
-Finally, the heart rate of the mouse in beats per minute over time during the entire acquisition is shown on the left and on the right the left ventricle volume in diastole (LVID;d) is given over the heart rate.
-The heart rate has been calculated for each heart beat by measuring the distance between two peaks in the beat, i.e. diastoles.
-Below we can again see the color diagram representing the sigmoid output of the classification network in regions of the image.
-The color of the points show again the corresponding sigmoid output of the classification network.
-In this way points corresponding to bad acquisitions (purple, blue points) can be disregarded as they do not captured the true mouse state.
-Therefore, outliers during bad acquisition quality are more likely to represent some diffuculty during acquisition (e.g. moving transduced, moving mouse) rather than an abnormality of the mouse's heart beat.
+In the two plots below we see the LVID signal in diastole(subplot B) and systole(subplot C).
+The quality of acquisition (in this case rounded to high or low) in regions of the acquisition is shown in both plots.
+Outliers during low acquisition quality are more likely to represent some diffuculty during acquisition (e.g. moving transduced, moving mouse) rather than an abnormality of the mouse's heart beat and can therefore be disregarded.